matrix-org/matrix-doc/proposals/2063-serverinfo.md

 Technically `_matrix/key/v2/query` can be used as a crude connectivity-check tool.

+The proposed endpoint(s) would provide a standardised **possibility** for admins to publish the data helping to pick their servers, it is not compulsory, thus does not guarantee that such data is available.

 ## Proposal

 The following information would be available (for anyone without any